 - conversation with the research team and presentation of the documentary “Da Terra ao Céu“

 - presentation of PédeXumbo’s Brochure Collection “Para Conhecer e Fazer“, dedicated to Mastros Tradicionais, with hands-on activity

 - Paper Flowers workshop: How to Make Paper Flowers

-In the third activity of the day, we will do a paper flowers workshop starting from a pratice in the brochure “Para Conhecer e Fazer – Mastros Tradicionais”, to show how to make paper flowers and to teach some folding techniques of traditional paper flower designs.
+In the third activity of the day, we offered a hands-on activity: a paper flowers workshop starting from a pratice in the brochure “Para Conhecer e Fazer – Mastros Tradicionais”, to show how to make paper flowers and to teach some folding techniques of traditional paper flower designs.